Chart Color Schemes

 Educational outcomes in Evans Head fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has educational challenges, with university qualification rates at 17.6%, significantly below the NSW average of 32.2%.
+The area's university qualification rate is 17.6%, significantly lower than the NSW average of 32.2%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.7%, followed by postgraduate qualifications (2.9%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 42.1% of residents aged 15+ holding vocational credentials – advanced diplomas (10.2%) and certificates (31.9%).
+Vocational credentials are prevalent, with 42.1% of residents aged 15+ holding them – advanced diplomas at 10.2% and certificates at 31.9%.

 Frequently Asked Questions - Education